Wanpaoshan Incident: Background

+After the Japanese annexation of Korea in 1910, Japanese migration to Korea started with seizing Korean's farmland through Oriental Development Company.
+Many displaced Korean farmers had no choice but to migrate to Manchuria, and Japan attempted to use their migration to support its expansion to Manchuria.
+This led to growing conflict between China and Japan over Koreans in Manchuria.

 Wanpaoshan was a small village some 18 miles north of Changchun, in Manchuria, in a low marshy area alongside the Itung river.
 A group of ethnic Koreans (who were regarded at the time as subjects of the Japanese Empire) subleased a large tract of land from a local Chinese broker and prepared to irrigate by digging a ditch several kilometers long, extending from the Itung river across a tract of land not included in their lease and occupied by local Chinese farmers.

 After a considerable length of the ditch had been dug, the Chinese farmers protested to the Wanpaoshan local authorities, who dispatched police and ordered the Koreans to cease construction at once and leave the area.
 The Imperial Japanese Consul based at Changchun responded by sending Japanese consular police to protect the Koreans, and both Japanese and Chinese authorities in Changchun agreed to a joint investigation.

 Incident

-However, before the joint investigation could be launched, a party of 400 Chinese farmers whose lands were cut by the irrigation ditch, armed with agricultural implements, pikes and handmade guns, drove the Koreans away and filled in much of the ditch.
+Before the joint investigation could be launched, a party of 400 Chinese farmers whose lands were cut by the irrigation ditch, armed with agricultural implements, pikes and handmade guns, drove the Koreans away and filled in much of the ditch.
 The Japanese consular police took a shooting stance to disperse the mob and to protect the Korean farmers.
 Both sides stared at each other for about an hour.
 The Chinese farmers withdrew, and the Japanese police remained on the spot until the Koreans completed the ditch and a dam across the Itung River.
 Though no Japanese police officer or any Korean were injured, several Chinese farmers were.
 Several Chinese were captured, but were brought back by Chinese public security officials.